Jitender-Singh-NWM/assignment2-Guguloth/README.md

 |India      |India is a country of diversity ,there are many places for vacation.Shimla is one of the popular cities to visit in India.|5|
 |Porugal    |Portugal officially the Portuguese Republic ,is a country located on the Iberian Peninsula, in southwestern Europe, and whose territory also includes the Atlantic archipelagos of the Azores and Madeira.Alentejo is popular destination for vacation in portugal|6|

+---
+## Funny Quotes

+>Behind every great man is a woman rolling her eyes.-*Jim Carey*

+>Two things are infinite: the universe and human stupidity; and I’m not sure about the universe.-*Albert Einstein*

 [Go to About me](AboutMe.md)